A Semiparametric Discrete Hawkes Model with a Collapsed Gaussian-Process Prior: Introduction

 In many real-world scenarios, however, events are recorded at fixed intervals.
 Examples include weekly case counts in public health and daily incident logs in security contexts.
 Applying continuous-time Hawkes models to such data requires time discretization, which can introduce bias and hinder interpretability.
-Discrete Hawkes processes (DHPs) provide a principled alternative: they define event intensity directly over discrete time steps while retaining the usual self-exciting structure.
-Despite these advantages, most existing DHP models rely on restrictive parametric assumptions.
+Discrete Hawkes processes (DHPs), closely related to integer-valued autoregressive processes \citep{kirchner2016hawkes}, provide a principled alternative: they define event intensity directly over discrete time steps while retaining the usual self-exciting structure.
+Recent work has also studied more general nonlinear discrete-time Hawkes models, including stability questions for processes with inhibition \citep{costa2024general,costa2024stability}.
+Despite these advances, most existing DHP models rely on restrictive parametric assumptions.
 The baseline intensity is often modeled as constant or sinusoidal, while excitation kernels are restricted to geometric or negative-binomial forms.
 While effective in some settings, such assumptions can limit the ability to capture long memory, nonstationarity, or changes in excitation over time.

-To address these limitations, \citep{browning2022} introduced a nonparametric DHP using a random histogram prior over the excitation kernel with trans-dimensional MCMC for inference.
+To address these limitations, \citet{browning2022} introduced a nonparametric DHP using a random histogram prior over the excitation kernel with trans-dimensional MCMC for inference.
 While this approach allows data-driven excitation structure, the use of a fixed intercept for the baseline may limit its ability to capture smooth or evolving background dynamics.
 Moreover, the sampling scheme can be costly for long processes.

-In this paper, we introduce the \textit{Gaussian Process Discrete Hawkes Process (GP-DHP)}, a nonparametric model for discrete-time self-exciting count data.
-GP-DHP places independent Gaussian process priors on the baseline and excitation functions, enabling smooth, data-adaptive estimation without strong parametric constraints.
-Crucially, we collapse these priors to a single latent GP over the additive intensity, enabling efficient MAP inference and an interpretable decomposition into exogenous (baseline) and endogenous (excitation) components.
-This yields near-linear-time \(\mathcal{O}(T\log T)\) complexity in practice via FFT-based multiplications and structured kernel interpolation.
-To our knowledge, there is currently no analogous GP-based formulation for discrete-time Hawkes that models both baseline and excitation nonparametrically; our work fills this gap.

-Beyond introducing GP-DHP and the collapsed latent-GP inference described above, we also contribute: \begin{enumerate} \item A closed-form projection from the latent trajectory to interpretable baseline/excitation components; \item Practical identifiability and stability diagnostics, including the branching-ratio statistic $\widehat{\kappa} = \sum_{d=1}^{D_{\max}} \max\{\widehat f(d),0\}$. \item Empirical evidence on simulations and two case studies (U.S. terrorism; weekly Cryptosporidiosis) showing improved test predictive log-likelihood and faithful decompositions; and \item an open-source implementation to facilitate replication and reuse. \end{enumerate}